 Large print, audio books on CD, DVDs for children, local studies titles for loan.
 Items can be requested free of charge from other East Riding of Yorkshire libraries.

 Tuesdays Storytime.
-11.15 - 11.45am Storytime is a fun and enjoyable introduction to books for pre-schoolers.
+11.15 to 11.45am Storytime is a fun and enjoyable introduction to books for pre-schoolers.
 Sharing books with young children can help to build concentration skills, listening skills and extend vocabulary to give them a head start when they begin school.
 No need to book, just come along!
 Wednesdays Adult Book Club.
 First Wednesday of the month.
-10.30 – 11.30am.
+10.30 to 11.30am.
 Reading can reduce stress by 68% and risk of dementia by 35%.
 Broaden your horizons, meet like-minded people and explore the fascinating world of literature.
 Suitable for all adults and ability levels, no need to book just come along.

 Knit and Natter.
-2 - 3pm Library knitting groups offer improved health and wellbeing and a lively group of new friends for all ages and abilities.
+2 to 3pm Library knitting groups offer improved health and wellbeing and a lively group of new friends for all ages and abilities.
 Did you know knitting has therapeutic qualities similar to meditation?
 Research shows it can help prevent and manage stress and pain.
 No need to book, just come along and join our friendly group.
 Fridays Teenage Book Club.
-First Friday of the month 4 - 4.30pm.
+First Friday of the month 4 to 4.30pm.
 Reading books is the only out-of-school activity for 16-year-olds demonstrably linked to securing managerial or professional jobs.
 Want to talk about the book you’re reading?
 Or want to find out about new authors?
 Join in with your local teenage reading group to share ideas and stories.

 By bus - the Driffield Centre is a two minute walk from the nearest bus stop on Market Place.